 Whether you agree with them or not, if you've heard of PETA (People for the Ethical Treatment of Animals), it's because, over years of practice, they have perfected the art of getting media attention for animals' rights.
-I worked at PETA for several years and learned a lot about what goes into demonstrations to make them successful.
 The same strategies that work to get PETA in the news can work to get the topic of circumcision in the news.
-The more media coverage the topic of circumcision gets, the more people will start to question it's morality.
+The more media coverage the topic of circumcision gets, the more people will start to question its morality.

 2. Get Supplies

 Weekday afternoons (11AM-2PM) are the best time of day to encourage local media to cover your event.
 Pick a busy intersection where you will get drive by and foot traffic.

 Link Your Demo to a Local Event/Location/Holiday: January: A News Year's Resolution to Stop Cutting Babies, February: Love Your Baby, Don't Hurt Him, March: He Doesn't have to be Irish, to Be Lucky, April: No Bunny Wants to be Hurt, July: Celebrate His Independence from Genital Cutting, October: Cutting Babies is Scary, November: Give Him a Reason to be Thankful, December: The Best Present You can Give Him is His Whole Body.
 Think about local events and traditions and how you can use them to get media exposure.

 Create a Facebook event and invite all of your intactivist friends!
 If you haven't already, join your state's YWB Chapter to find other intactivists in your city/state.

 5. Contact Media